 Posted by Willy Franzen on August 8, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’m not big on shoes during the summer.
 I try to wear flip flops as much as I can, and most of the exercise that I get is from beach volleyball where wearing shoes looks about as dorky as you can get.
 When I do go to the gym, I typically wear my Vibram Five Fingers (which you may also consider dorky looking).
 So I have no idea why New Balance popped into my head–I don’t even own a pair of New Balance shoes.
 In case you don’t know, New Balance is a Boston, MA based company that “began as an arch support company in the early 1900’s, developed into a specialized shoe manufacturer in the 1970’s, and has grown to become a leading global athletic products company.”
 They also own some other brands that you may be familiar with including Aravon, Brine, Dunham, PF Flyers, and Warrior.

 I don’t know when New Balance got so big, but their “worldwide sales have increased from $210 million in 1991 to $1.64 billion in 2008.”
 That sounds like a long period of sustained growth.
 What’s also cool is that they have 5 New England factories, which makes them the “only athletic shoe manufacturer still making shoes in the US.”
 It’s only 25% of their shoes, but it’s still impressive.
 It’s pretty cool to see a business like New Balance that has been around for over a century, yet continues to find new ways to grow in a principled way.
 If you think the New Balance shoe would fit, then check out their Careers page.
 While most of the jobs that they have posted are in Retail, there are a few positions that seem like good fits for new grads who want to work at corporate.
 These include CAD Designer, Product Data Specialist – SRT & Merchandising, Trim Coordinator (New York, NY), and Product Developer – DryDock Footwear.